 Purple Carrot Cake is a healthy version of regular carrot cake.
-Just as moist and tasty as orange carrot cake, but with reduced sugar, less oil and full of surprising health benefits to help fight the winter ‘blues’!
+Just as moist and tasty as orange carrot cake, but with reduced sugar, less oil and full of surprising health benefits to help fight the autumnal, winter blues!

 Purple Carrots & Orange Carrots: What's the Difference?

-Last week at our local farmers’ market in Saint-Germain-en-Laye, these purple carrots were right in the front row in all their glory.
-Normally I’d cook or roast them as a colourful winter vegetable side-dish, showing off their pretty bright orange or white interior.
+Normally I'd cook or roast purple carrots as a colourful winter vegetable side-dish, showing off their pretty bright orange or white interior.
 This time, however, my thoughts turned to carrot cake.
 Would using purple carrots be different to our familiar orange carrot cake version?

 Are Purple Carrots Healthier?

-It’s just like beets and chocolate: can you taste beetroot in a chocolate cake?
-As with the chocolate beetroot flourless fondants recipe, you can’t taste the beetroot as such, but it gives the chocolate a luxurious, natural red velvet colour, adds that perfect moisture and fudginess (is that a word?) to the fondants.
+It's just like beets and chocolate: can you taste beetroot in a chocolate cake?
+As with the chocolate beetroot flourless cake, you can’t taste the beetroot as such.
+Instead, it gives the chocolate a luxurious, natural red velvet colour, adds that perfect moisture and fudginess to the fondants.

 Healthy Carrot Cake & Reduced Sugar